Season of Migration to the North: Summary

 In the dramatic present, Mustafa drowns in the Nile, and his widow, Hosna, is pressured to remarry.
 She refuses, because she does not want to marry after her husband.
 She tries to appeal to the narrator, who was appointed the guardian of her sons in Mustafa's will.
 The narrator does try to foil the marriage, before it can take place, but he spends most of his time in Khartoum and therefore cannot exert much influence on the village.
 Hosna is married to Wad Rayyes against her will, and when he attempts to forcefully consummate the marriage, she kills him first and then proceeds to kill herself.
 Both are then buried without a funeral.

 The stories of Mustafa's past life in England and the repercussions on the village around him, take their toll on the narrator, who is driven to the edge of sanity.
 In the final chapter, the narrator is floating in the Nile, precariously between life and death, and resolves to rid himself of Mustafa's lingering presence, and to stand as an influential individual in his own right.
 In the middle of the Nile, he yells, "Help!
-Help!"
+Help!".
+His desire to live is nothing but a clinging to hope despite all the struggles and crises he has endured.
 The novel ends upon that cry, and it is unclear whether his decision is too late, whether it is the right one, and whether he, others, and the country itself will receive the help needed.